jamiejamiebobamie/Tweet-Generator-from-Markov-Models/readme.md

 ## Flaws

-### '\n' -- newline characters
+### '\n', newline characters
-* The text cleaning process that happens before the Markov model is built everytime the site launches, does not clean the text for newline characters: '/n' which end up as their own tokens within the histogram.
+* Everytime the site launches, there is a text cleaning process that happens before the Markov model is built.
+Currently this process does not remove newline characters: '/n' which end up as their own tokens within the histogram.
 To create a better Markov model, newline characters should have been removed.
 ### punctuation tokenization
 * Punctuation marks should have been tokenized.
 Right now punctuation is part of the words they appear next to.
-So for example: "girl" and "girl!" are two different tokens.
+So for example: "girl" and "girl!" are considered to be two different tokens.

 These two changes would have greatly improved the quality of the tweets and remain the focus of future efforts.